Siege of Ath (1697): Investment

 A 12,000-man French cavalry force arrived before Ath on the morning of 16 May, securing all roads, river crossings, abbeys and buildings within a several-kilometer radius.
 Catinat's main force left Helchin the same day, crossed the Scheldt river and established itself in three camps about 10 kilometers from the fortress.
 The camps were separated by the Western and Eastern branches of the River Dender, which meet at Ath, and the French got to work setting up siege lines and regimental quarters and building bridges to facilitate communications.
 Boufflers' and Villeroi's armies took up covering positions on Catinat's flanks.

 Wealthy women inside the fort were let go by the French the same day.
 On 17 May, the Allied garrison indiscriminately burned down the buildings outside the fort to deny the French of cover and concealment, without giving any thought to the most likely French avenues of approach.
 They also failed to burn down the hedgerows and gardens, of which the French would make use.
 The Allies directed inaccurate cannon fire at the far too distant French camps.
-All of this was noted by Vauban, who concluded that governor Roeux was an incompetent.
+All of this was noted by Vauban, who concluded that Roeux was incompetent.

 Civilian surgeons from the surrounding cities such as Valenciennes and Cambrai were conscripted to assist the French military surgeons with the wounded.
 4,000 wagons were required to transport supplies and armaments and their civilian driver teams had to recruited from the region as well.
 Some 20,000 peasants were ordered to help dig the lines of circumvallation to defend against attacks from the garrison or possible relief forces.

 Siege

-Catinat and Boufflers reviewed their forces on 22 May; at 7:00 PM the first parallel trench was opened against the eastern side of the town from a distance of 650 paces.